ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

-However, it is an error for the same enum declaration to have duplicate members.
-Similarly, it is also an error for different enums to initialize the same member with different values.
+However, it is an error if the same enum declaration has duplicate members.
+Similarly, it is also an error if different enums initialize the same member with different values.

 ##### `string:Char` as the Static Type of String Member Access